 What do I mean by spacious?
 Let’s just say your overstuffed three-seater couch/comfortable reclining chair combo will probably end up in different rooms.
 Or in a garage sale.
 King-size beds, the extra leaves in your dining room table, HGTV-approved kitchen islands with extra prep space… nope… none of that will fit!

-Finding urban dwellings larger than 1,000 square feet proved challenging, and, in my research, I learned that sometimes the listing’s square meter measurement included balconies or other types of outdoor space, even spaces too small for anything but two or three flower pots.
+Finding city dwellings larger than 1,000 square feet proved challenging, and, in my research, I learned that sometimes the listing’s square meter measurement included balconies or other types of outdoor space, even spaces too small for anything but two or three flower pots.

 Also worth noting is that listings boasting terraces are often referring to rooftop terraces.
 To access these outdoor spaces, you must leave your apartment, carry belongings on the elevator or stairs to the roof, and then limit your activities to a small, divided area that may offer little privacy.
 Depending on where your designated spot is, it may be beautiful… or not so much.

 When visiting properties, take paper, pen, and a laser-guided measuring tape for quick, easy, accurate dimensions.
 Many listings don’t specify room sizes or might list them in meters, which we Americans can find harder to visualize.
 My device (US$39.95 at Lowe’s) was so popular that I left it as a gift for my agent.

 Another tip: Start watching HGTV’s “Tiny House” and “House Hunters International” to retrain your brain into thinking small.
 It helps.